venteng/venteng.github.io/LAB_Recruitment/README.html.md

 - Digital Assets
 - ESG (Environmental, Social, and Governance)
 - Credit Scoring
-- Financial Risk and Wealth Management
+- Financial Risk Management
 - LLM
+- Trading and Portfolio Management

 Enrolling in my [Machine Learning & FinTech](https://github.com/HWTeng-Teaching/202409-ML-FinTech) course is a great way to gain valuable insights and skills for our research projects — while it’s not mandatory, it’s highly recommended!